 In the country check on the well.
 The cost of the last well I dug still smarts and I’m just not going to tell you how much I paid, it was almost $20,000. –The guy said he could ‘witch’ water with the best of them.

 Last I heard there was a $100,000 prize, unclaimed, for anybody who could prove they could witch water.
-It is reported that of all the phenomena investigated, it’s the witchers who most sincerely believe they’ll get the prize.
+It is reported that of all curious phenomena investigated, it’s the witchers who most sincerely believe in their skill.
 However, if you know how the land lays, if you know where the groundwater should go, then you might be able to place a well correctly.
-If a forked twig doesn’t seem to work for witching, then try thick-guage wire in 20″ lengths bent 90 degrees at 6″ from one end.
-Hold a wire in each hand and the wires (coat-hangers work) will cross when there’s water beneath you.
+If a forked twig doesn’t seem to work for witching, try thick-gauge wire in 20″ lengths bent 90 degrees at 6″ from one end.
+Hold a wire in each hand and the wires (coat-hangers work) will, according to legend, cross when there’s water beneath you.

 Rural properties often require a large expense to run electrical wire from the lot-line to the house.
-Running the line is simple but costs about $6 per foot (just to buy the cable).
+Running the line is simple but costs about $8 per foot just to buy the cable.

-Septic systems cost about $5000 in standard cases.
-Sites near water might need systems that cost $30,000 (and require a yearly maintenence contract).
+Septic systems cost about $7000 in standard cases.
+Sites near water might need systems that cost $30,000 (and require a yearly maintenance contract).